open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 4. Choose a slave machine.
-5. Edit the configuration file Release-<Version>/etc/woogeen_config.js on the slave machines:

-    i.
-Make sure the config.rabbit.port and config.rabbit.host point to the RabbitMQ server.
+5. Edit the configuration file Release-<Version>/etc/woogeen_config.js on the slave machines, in order to make sure the config.rabbit.port and config.rabbit.host point to the RabbitMQ server.

 6. Run the following commands to launch the MCU worker node on this slave machine: